 Now, recall that the category~$\TS$ can be defined as the Kleisli category associated to the monad~$(-)_*$ on~$\sTS$.
-Similarly, the adjunction between $\nLPCSet{1}$ and~$\nLCSet{1}$ given in Lemma~\ref{lemma:cofree-cset} induces a monad on~$\nPCSet{1}$ which lifts to a monad~$T$ on~$\pointed{\nPCSet{1}}$.
-Moreover, it can be shown that $F\circ (-)_*=T\circ F$, $(-)_*\circ G=G\circ T$ and the unit and the multiplication of $(-)_*$ are sent by~$F$ to the unit and multiplication of~$T$.
-From this, we deduce that the associated Kleisli categories are in correspondence~\cite{mulry:lifting-kleisli}, \ie \begin{theorem} The adjunction of Theorem~\eqref{thm:sts-adj} lifts to an adjunction between~$\TS$ and~$\pointed{\nCSet{1}}$, which induces an equivalence if we restrict~$\pointed{\nCSet{1}}$ to strongly labeled cubical sets. \end{theorem}
+Similarly, the adjunction between $\nsHDA{1}$ and~$\nHDA{1}$ given in Proposition~\ref{prop:psh-adj} induces a monad~$\fpointed$ on~$\nsHDA{1}$ which ``replaces'' the underlying precubical set of an HDA by the cubical set it generates.